logotip4ik/copper/README.md

 - node
 - go

-> It can and will be expanded, these are two tools I needed...
+> It can and will be expanded, zig and node are two tools I personally use...

 ## Installation